 Eating out in restaurants and takeaway outlets often means eating foods that are higher in fat and sugar than you’d have at home.
 A balanced approach can help your child make healthier food choices in these situations.

-When you eat out together, you can encourage your child to think about the foods she’s ordering.
+When you’re eating out together, you can encourage your child to think about the foods she’s ordering.
 You might like to guide your child through different menu options and encourage balance.
 For example, if your child wants hot chips, she could choose grilled meat or fish to go with them, and make sure her meal includes salad or vegetables.

 Portion sizes are another thing to watch when you’re eating out – they’re often much larger than your child would eat at home.
 Even though you’re eating out, your child doesn’t have to finish everything on the plate.